briansimiyuj/doctor-appointment-app/README.md

   4. Create various functions to update settings
   5. Pass down the props in SettingContextProvider
   6. Wrap the Settings page with the SettingProvider in the Script component
+  7. Check if the values are being updated when the user updates the settings

 ### Dark Mode